k3karthic/ansible__busy-behind-nat/README.md

 ### Create files for BUSY server

-Run the following commands on the key signing server to create and sign a certificate for the BUSY server,
+Run the following commands on the key signing server.

+Create and sign a certificate for the BUSY server,
 ```
 ./easyrsa gen-req BUSY
 ./easyrsa sign-req client BUSY